- Small Group

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-Lodge accommodations; all meals; soft drinks during meals; activities and excursions with English speaking Naturalist guide as outlined in the itinerary; wireless Internet service while in Santa Cruz; Internet service at front desk while in Isabela; use of bikes in Puerto Ayora; snorkeling gear; diving equipment except dive computers which can be rented separately; service charge.
+Lodge accommodations; all meals; soft drinks during meals; activities and excursions with English speaking Naturalist guide as outlined in the itinerary; inter-island transportation; use of bikes where available; snorkeling gear; service charge.

-International airfare; airfare to/from Galapagos; transfers in and out of Galapagos; Galapagos National Park entrance fee, USD$100 (children under 12 subtract $50); Galapagos Transit Card ($20 per person, subject to change); items of a personal nature (phone calls, laundry, etc); alcoholic beverages; gratuities; passport and visa expenses; travel insurance; fuel surcharge may apply.
+International airfare; airfare to/from Galapagos; transfers in and out of Galapagos; Galapagos National Park entrance fee, $100 (children under 12 subtract $50); Galapagos Transit Card ($20 per person, subject to change); items of a personal nature (phone calls, laundry, etc); alcoholic beverages; gratuities; passport and visa expenses; travel insurance; fuel surcharge may apply.